bsquidwrd/LennyBot/README.md

 ## :heavy_plus_sign: [Add Lenny to your server.](https://discordapp.com/oauth2/authorize?client_id=193179442665750528&scope=bot&permissions=0x00002000)

-The bot is triggered by the phrase `lennyface` and simply posts ( ͡° ͜ʖ ͡°) in the chat and deletes the invoking message.
+The bot is triggered by the phrase `lennyface` or @Lenny and simply posts ( ͡° ͜ʖ ͡°) in the chat and deletes the invoking message.
 The message is deleted if the only text present is `lennyface`.

 ![alt text](https://dl.dropboxusercontent.com/u/26484094/PERMANANT/lennyface.gif)